 Your monthly salary will be \$13,750.
 In addition, you will be eligible to earn a bonus of up to \$50,000 annually, with a portion payable quarterly, based upon mutually agreed upon goals and objectives.
-In anticipation of your contributions to the continued growth and success of the company and your senior managerial role, PC Connection intends to provide you with the option to purchase 20,000 shares of the common stock of PC Connection, Inc. at an exercise price equal to the price of the company's shares in its planned initial public offering.
+In anticipation of your contributions to the continued growth and success of the company and your senior managerial role, PC Connection intends to provide you with the option to purchase 20,000 shares of the company's shares in its planned initial public offering.
 This grant will be subject to approval by the company's Board of Directors and will be issued under our standard employee stock option plan.